To qualify for and claim the Earned Income Credit you must:

 Phew!
 Got all that?
 Fortunately, TurboTax handles the behind-the-scenes calculations so you don't have to.

-To visit the EIC section, search for EIC in your TurboTax program and then select the "Jump to" link in your search results.
-However, don't do this until after you've entered all your income and personal information – otherwise you'll get an incorrect EIC calculation.
+To visit the EIC section, search for EIC in TurboTax and select the link in your search results.
+However, don't do this until after you've entered all your income and personal information — otherwise you'll get an incorrect EIC calculation.